 To help simplify the process, and to give you more to think about, we wanted to review some of the characteristics of both fixed and variable-rate products.
 Let’s weigh the pros and cons of fixed and variable-rate mortgages!

 If you have a fixed rate, your mortgage will be, well, fixed until your mortgage needs to be renewed.
 The benefits of fixed rates are two-fold.
 Rising interest will not have an impact on your mortgage payments until it is time to the end of your term.
 This also means that for the term of your mortgage you will know exactly what you will be paying.
 This stability can help make your payments more manageable.
-Both because it will allow you to be exact in your budgeting and set up automatic payments if you find it easier to manage your payments that way.
-Fixed rate mortgages are common for individuals that are worried about changing rates.
-Losing sleep over your mortgage isn’t healthy, and a fixed rate product can help ease your mind.
+It will allow you to be exact in your budgeting and set up automatic payments if you find it easier to manage your payments that way.
+Fixed-rate mortgages are common for individuals who are worried about changing rates.
+Losing sleep over your mortgage isn’t healthy, and a fixed-rate product can help ease your mind.

 Sometimes fixed can also mean stuck…

 The advantage of a fixed-rate mortgage is also the biggest disadvantage.
 The interest rate you locked in will not change until the end of term.
 If interest rates go up, you will benefit from your fixed-rate product.
 If interest rates go down, you may miss out on an opportunity to save money on interest.

 Another common issue with fixed-rate mortgages comes down to prepayment privileges.
 A prepayment is when you pay off your mortgage balance before the maturity date.
 Prepayment privileges depend on whether you have an open or closed mortgage.
 Open mortgages allow you to pay off the balance in full at any time, without penalty.
 Closed mortgages provide limited prepayment privileges and have high penalties to break your mortgage term.
 In addition, open mortgages typically have higher interest rates than closed mortgages.